games647/GoogleAuth/README.md

 =====

 This fork replaces Apache's commons codec usage of Base64 with the Java 8 version.
 This makes the codec library optional as long as you only use Base64 for key representations.
+You can use jitpack repository for accessing the builds.

 README
 ======